FENECON Industrial S — Assembly and Operating Instructions

 -

-The panel labeled "control cabinet" may only be opened for installation.
-All other system panels may only be opened when the system is enabled and by personnel authorized by the manufacturer. |
+The facing tile labeled "Control Cabinet" must only be opened for installation.
+All other system panels must only be opened when the system is unlocked and by personnel authorized by the manufacturer. |

 A safety bit is required to remove the cladding plate; this is included with the delivery bill and in the accessories box. |